willrr/farmbot-factorio/README.md

 - Use the `factorio.example.service` file to install factorio as a service within systemd (`/etc/systemd/system/factorio.service`).
 Also remember to set the rcon password to match what is in your `config.json` file.
 - Use the `farmbot-factorio.example.service` file to install farmbot-factorio as a service within systemd (`/etc/systemd/system/farmbot-factorio.service`)
 - Use the `factorio.sudoers.example` file to allow `farmbot-factorio` service permissions via sudo. (`/etc/sudoers.d/factorio`)
-- User the `update.example.py` file to create an `update.py` file.
+- Use the `update.example.py` file to create an `update.py` file.
 This is executed as part of systemd starting the service.
+(Default `/opt/factorio/update.py`)

 ## Use:
 This is not an exhaustive list of all commands, but a few base features: